New year, new roads: 5 road trip resolutions for 2025

 1. Budget travel

-We saw fuel prices skyrocketing in 2022, and while they’ve gradually been coming back down, we’re still looking at a year of continued inflation, a possible recession, and general economic uncertainty.
+Fuel prices were on the rise last year, and while they fluctuate, we’re still potentially looking at a year of continued inflation and general economic uncertainty.
 Does this mean you should stay home and do nothing all year?
 Absolutely not.
 One great thing about road trips is that they’re extremely flexible and can be customized to your particular needs and budget.

 2. RVing

 In the last few years, RVing has gone from a retirement plan to a trendy lifestyle.
 Social media platforms like TikTok and Instagram are overflowing with millennials and Gen Zers showcasing life on the road in beautifully renovated fifth wheels or custom-built school buses (better known as skoolies).
-According to the U.S. Bureau of Economic Analysis’ annual outdoor industry impact report, RVing was the second-largest conventional outdoor activity in 2021, contributing more than $25 billion to the economy.
 It makes sense—what better way to travel the country than in your own home on wheels?

 An off-road vehicle traveling down a dirt road with snow-capped mountain peaks in the background